Ground floor windows

 - Define a standard size

 Once the new style is created it appears at the end of the list of the window styles.
 All the parameters given to this new window style can be changed afterwards.
 Select any of the window style components in the list to apply changes.

-Glass muntins: Some component options, like the glass muntins, can only be edited once the style is created.
+Glass muntins: they can only be added and edited once the style is created.
 To add muntins to a glass select the Glass component inside the Leaf component and change the number of muntins in the Muntins tab.